Wisconsin is primarily a rural state with a large population of Amish living off grid.

-- Mobile home: a vehicle manufactured or assembled before June 15, 1976, designed to be towed as a single unit or in sections upon a highway by a motor vehicle and equipped and used, or intended to be used, primarily for human habitation, with walls of rigid uncollapsible construction, which has an overall length in excess of 45 feet
+- Mobile home: a vehicle manufactured or assembled before June 15, 1976, designed to be towed as a single unit or in sections upon a highway by a motor vehicle and equipped and used, or intended to be used, primarily for human habitation, with walls of rigid uncollapsible construction, which has an overall length over 45 feet

 - Manufactured home: A structure that is designed to be used as a dwelling with or without a permanent foundation and that is certified by the federal department of housing and urban development as complying with the standards established under 42 USC 5401 to 5425.

-The laws vary slightly depending on zoning but it is generally illegal to live in a mobile home in Wisconsin.
-There are sometimes exemptions that do allow you to live in a mobile home but only in approved mobile home parks.
+The laws vary slightly depending on zoning, but living in a mobile home in Wisconsin is generally illegal.
+Sometimes exemptions allow you to live in a mobile home but only in approved mobile home parks.

-It’s usually even illegal to try to convert a mobile home into a permanent home.
-Likewise, it is illegal to live in newer campervans or RVs as this is considered camping.
+It’s usually even illegal to convert a mobile home into a permanent home.
+Likewise, living in newer campervans or RVs is illegal as this is considered camping.

-You can live in a manufactured home – including one which isn’t on a permanent foundation – but you will usually need to meet all the same codes which apply to single-family dwellings.
+You can live in a manufactured home – including one that isn’t on a permanent foundation – but you will usually need to meet all the same codes that apply to single-family dwellings.

 Just note that there is a restriction for “Manufactured Home Communities.”
-If there are 3 or more manufactured homes in or next to a campground, you need a special license from the Safety and Buildings Division Manufactured Home Program.
+If 3 or more manufactured homes are in or next to a campground, you need a special license from the Safety and Buildings Division Manufactured Home Program.

 Can You Camp on Your Own Property?